RamGI55/EndlessSpire/README.md

 The classic Action RPG(ARPG) multiplayer game built with Unreal Engine 5.4, featuring the endless dungeon crwalling mechaincs and cooperative gameplay with the variable chracter classes.

 ### 🪄 What We Made.
-- Multiple Character Classes: Gives multiple character archietypes with unique abilites and playestyles.
+- Multiple Character Classes: Gives multiple character archietypes with unique abilites and play styles.
-- Real-Time Combat System:
+- Real-Time Combat System: Classi Action RPG combat mechanism runs in real time with dodge, block and unique attack mechanism each character archtype.

-- Unlimited Dungeon Crawling:
+- Unlimited Dungeon Crawling: Into the unlimited dungeon spire, when you crawl deeper, you will get harder enemy.
-- Event based Dungeon Rooms:
+- Event based Dungeon Rooms: Each dungeon rooms has the unique events; unexpected treasure boxes, upgrad your equipment through the shop, and more over the enemies.
-- Dynamic Dungeon Generations:
+- Dynamic Dungeon Generations: Dungeon generation with BFS algorithm give the players to unlimited experience of the dungeon.

-- Inventory System and Randomised Roots:
+- Inventory System and Randomised Roots: Inventory systems makes you keep the unique items.
-- Equipment Stats and Levels:
+- Equipment Stats and Levels: stats and level systems to make the player stronger in each fights.

-- Co-op Multiplay
+- Co-op Multiplay: Team up with friends to tackle the spire together.
-- Dedicated Server System:
+- Dedicated Server System: Dedicated server enviornment which gives the player better co-op experienece.

 ### ⚠️ Disclamer